pkmishra/HistoryHound/README.md

-# HistoryHounder: Chat with Your Browser History

-HistoryHounder is a local, privacy-first tool that lets you search and chat with your browser history using natural language.
-It supports Chrome, Brave, Edge, Firefox, and Safari, and can extract, embed, and semantically search your browsing history.
-You can use local LLMs (like Ollama) for true Q&A over your history.

----
+# HistoryHounder

+A local, privacy-first tool for natural language querying and chatting with your browser history.
+Extract, analyze, and search through your browsing history using AI-powered semantic search and Q&A.

 ## Features

-- **Browser-agnostic**: Works with Chrome, Brave, Edge, Firefox, Safari
+- **Cross-platform browser support**: Chrome, Brave, Edge, Firefox, Safari (Windows, macOS, Linux)
-- **Content extraction**: Fetches and extracts main text from articles, metadata from videos (YouTube, etc.)
+- **Content extraction**: Fetch and extract content from articles and videos (YouTube via yt-dlp)
-- **Semantic search**: Embeds your history and lets you search with natural language
+- **Semantic search**: Find relevant history entries using embeddings
-- **LLM Q&A**: Use local LLMs (Ollama) to answer questions using your browsing history as context
+- **LLM Q&A**: Ask questions about your browsing history using local LLMs (Ollama)
+- **Privacy-first**: All processing happens locally, no data sent to external services
-- **Domain/URL filtering**: Ignore specific domains or URL patterns during extraction, embedding, and search
+- **Filtering**: Ignore specific domains or URL patterns
-- **URL limiting**: Control the number of distinct URLs processed for testing or subset processing
+- **URL limiting**: Limit the number of URLs processed for faster processing
-- **Robust metadata handling**: All metadata (including datetime, None, lists, dicts) is safely converted to ChromaDB-compatible types; edge cases are tested
-- **Pluggable architecture**: Swap out embedders, LLMs, and vector stores
-- **Local-first**: All data stays on your machine
-- **Security hardened**: Comprehensive input validation, path sanitization, and security testing
+- **Security hardened**: Input validation, path sanitization, subprocess security
-- **Comprehensive test coverage**: Extensive test suite covering unit tests, integration tests, edge cases, error handling, and real-world scenarios
+- **Comprehensive test coverage**: Unit, integration, security, and edge case tests
-- **Robust end-to-end integration tests**: The test suite uses real, public URLs (externalized in `tests/real_world_urls.txt`) to verify the full pipeline, including extraction, embedding, and semantic search.
-No mocking is used in integration tests—real network calls and embeddings are performed.
-YouTube extraction is handled by yt-dlp and is robust to real-world metadata fields.
+- **Robust end-to-end integration tests**: Using real-world URLs and scenarios

 ---